-- Pollination – A preliminary stage, which is involved in the transfer of pollen grains across the anther to the stigma through pollinating agents, including wind, water, birds, insects, butterflies, bats, and other animals.
-There are two types of pollination- self, and cross-pollination.
+- Pollination – A preliminary stage, which involves the transfer of pollen grains from the anther to the stigma through pollinating agents, including wind, water, birds, insects, butterflies, bats, and other animals.
+There are two types of pollination: self and cross-pollination.

 - Zygote formation – In this stage, a zygote is formed by the fusion of male and female gametes.
 This process is known as fertilization.

-- Fruit and Seed formation – The final stage of reproduction in which fertilization takes place.
-In this stage the formed zygote develops into an embryo, the ovary develops into fruit and ovules into seeds.
+- Fruit and Seed formation – In this stage, the formed zygote develops into an embryo, the ovary develops into fruit and the ovules into seeds.

 Also Read: Fertilization in Plants

 This was a brief introduction to sexual reproduction in plants.
-Stay tuned with BYJU’S to learn more in detail about the Plants, its parts and different modes of reproduction in plants.
+Stay tuned with BYJU’S to learn more in detail about the Plants, their parts and different modes of reproduction in plants.